Tomographer/QPtomographer/README.md

 C++ flags set for `tomographer` itself, and uses those same flags.
 Thus, if `tomographer` compiled, `dnormtomo` should compile as well (just make sure you use the same compiler).

+### NOTE: Installing using `pip`
+You can also install `dnormtomo` using `pip`, so that it is properly seen as a package and can be uninstalled easily.
+For that, build a source package and install it by running the following commands:

+    > SCS_ROOT=$HOME/Downloads/scs python setup.py sdist  # creates dist/dnormtomo-1.0.tar.gz
+    > SCS_ROOT=$HOME/Downloads/scs pip install dist/dnormtomo-1.0.tar.gz  # might need sudo -H as above

+Then `dnormtomo` is seen as an installed wheel package, which has a certain number of advantages.
+For instance, you can uninstall easily with `pip uninstall dnormtomo`.

 # License